SharePoint/sp-dev-provisioning-templates/system/pages/ServiceDescriptionLong.md

 **I identified an issue on the service - where to report it?**

-Please report any issues which you might have using the [sp-dev-docs issue list](https://github.com/SharePoint/sp-dev-docs/issues).
+Please report any issues which you might have using the [sp-provisioning-service issue list](https://github.com/SharePoint/sp-provisioning-service/issues).
 We will be following up on them as soon as possible, but please note that there's no SLA for this community-built project through Microsoft.

 **Are the templates only provisioning SharePoint assets?**